AdarshKumar9002/cpp/questions.md

-what will be the output of "int teaLeaves = 'jj';" and why?
+## What will be the output of "int teaLeaves = 'jj';" and why?
+## Can We take multiword (string) input from cin?
+- Example: "Hello World" , "Green Tea", etc.